 Holyrood Palace

-The official residence of the monarch in Scotland, often known as the Palace of Holyrood, stands in the beautiful grounds beneath Arthur's throne.
-In the tower of Mary, Queen of Scots, her secretary David Rizzio was killed.
-Luxurious apartments feature decorative stucco ceilings, wood carvings, tapestries and paintings.
+The official residence of the monarch in Scotland, often known as Holyrood Palace, stands on beautiful grounds under Arthur's throne.
+David Rizzio, her secretary, was murdered in the tower of Mary, Queen of Scots.
+The luxurious apartments are decorated with decorative plaster on the ceilings, wood carvings, tapestries and paintings.
 The gallery features works of art from the Royal Collection, and next to the palace are the ruins of Holyrood Abbey.

 Holyrood Palace